firatkocoglu/image-ingestion-service/README.md

 In short, this project wasn’t created as a demo or generic template: it was born from an actual need in my own e-commerce system and evolved into a fully-fledged microservice that solves a real engineering problem.

+## Architecture Overview

+This microservice follows a clean, modular, production-ready architecture:

+- **Fastify Server Layer**
+  Provides an HTTP surface for healthchecks and future internal hooks.

+- **Worker Layer (ImageIngestionWorker)**
+  Processes the product list, retrieves images, uploads them to Cloudinary, and registers them in the backend.

+- **Service Layer**
+    - UnsplashService → retrieves category-relevant images
+    - CloudinaryService → uploads images and returns CDN URLs
+    - LaravelApiClient → registers uploaded images in the Laravel backend

+- **Utility Layer**
+  Contains logging (Pino), retry/backoff helpers, type definitions, etc.

+- **Config Layer**
+  Centralizes environment variables and validates required configuration.

+## How It Works

+This microservice performs a fully automated image ingestion pipeline:

+1. **Load Product Dataset**
+   Reads a JSON file containing hundreds of products, each mapped to a category.

+2. **Fetch Category-Relevant Images (Unsplash)**
+   For each product, the microservice queries Unsplash to retrieve multiple high-quality images that match the product's category (e.g., hoodies, denim, t-shirts, dresses).

+3. **Process and Upload to Cloudinary**
+   The selected images are downloaded, prepared as buffers, and uploaded to Cloudinary.
+The upload response returns secure, CDN-ready image URLs.

+4. **Register Image URLs in Laravel Backend**
+   After successful upload, the microservice securely calls internal Laravel API endpoints and registers the image URLs under the corresponding product.

+5. **Structured Logging and Retry Logic**
+   Every step of the pipeline is logged using Pino.
+If Unsplash or Cloudinary fail temporarily, retry + exponential backoff ensures robust recovery.

+This flow transforms a static product dataset into a fully imaged product catalog with no manual effort — ideal for development, staging, and early MVP environments in e-commerce systems.